keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 Programming broadly consists of two categories of functions:

   1. **Pure functions** having the property of producing the same result for the same argument, for all arguments.
 They are **deterministic**.
-  2. **Impure functions** having the property of producing different results for the same argument, for any arguments.
+  2. **Impure functions** having the property of producing different results for the same argument, for any argument.
 They are **nondeterministic**.

 **Nondeterminism** arises from outputs dependent on factors other than initial state and input to a function.
 These factors are referred to as **side effects**.
 In addition, functions may produce secondary outputs as **side effects**.

-Both categories of functions may produce their results in an **unknown quantity** along some dimension, such as presence, length, or validity of the result.
+Both categories of functions may produce their results in an **unknown quantity** along some measurable dimension, such as presence, length, or validity of the result.
 These quantities require specific knowledge of a given input in order to be known with certainty in the result.
-Unknown quantities are particularly influenced by side effects in impure functions.
+Quantities may be nondeterministic in impure functions as they are particularly influenced by side effects.

 ## Complexity in programming

 Complexity is imposed by the _nondeterministic nature_ of programs in the real world.
-Any _unknown quantity_ along some dimension requires specific handling in code.
-Specific handling in code _creates complexity_ and draws engineering focus _away from business logic_.
+Any _unknown quantity_ along some measurable dimension requires specific handling in code.
+This specific handling _creates complexity and draws engineering focus away from business logic_.

-Nondeterminism as a dependence on factors other than initial state and input arises when a function `f: A => B` maps to a different member of `B` for any number of times function `f` has been applied to the same member of `A`.
-This means that `f: A => B` is driven by **side effects** that occur independent of the signature of the function.
+_Nondeterminism_ as a dependence on factors other than initial state and input arises when a function `f: A => B` maps to a different member of `B` for any number of times `f` has been applied to the same member of `A`.
+This means that `f` is influenced by **side effects** that occur independent of its signature.

 > An extreme example of a nondeterministic function is the random number generator `rng: () => Int` as it maps the solitary unit value `()` to all members of type `Int`.
-This mapping is influenced by some side effect _external_ to the function's signature.
+This mapping is influenced by some side effect or _implicit input_ which is external to the function's signature of `() => Int`:
 >
 > ```{.scala .numberLines}
 > println(rng()) // => 2847